AuslanderNoam/virnatrap/scripts/readme.md

 (c) gdc-client: https://github.com/topics/gdc-client

 B Instructions
+We provide an example manifest for download with 10 LIHC samples (manifest_LIHC_example.txt), where the token file path is defined as 'path-to-token'

 B.1 To obtain the TCGA BAM files given dbGAP access, please follow the GDC instruction using gdc-client:

->gdc-client download -m manifest_file.txt -t path-to-token
+>gdc-client download -m manifest_LIHC_example.txt -t path-to-token

-B.2 Use the align_extract_reads.sh script to extract unaligned reads from the BAM files to fastq files
+B.2 Use bowtie to align against hg19 and the phix phage and get the unmapped reads.
+For that use the align_extract_reads.sh script .
+Set the paths to  bowtie2 and bam2fastq, and change the following 3 lines in the align_extract_reads.sh script to define: (a) workdir - the working directory, where bam files are located. (b) bowtie2Indexhg19 - path to the hg19 index, and (c) bowtie2Indexphage - path to the phix index.

+Then, running the align_extract_reads.sh script, it will create in workdir a directory called Results, with the paired-end files

 B.2 Use the cat_paired.py scripts to copy paired-end files into one fastq file of all reads